Ernst Thälmann: KPD vs. SPD

 After the Revolution of 1918 and during the Spartacist uprising, the government ordered the suppression of the revolt and the extrajudicial murders of KPD leaders Rosa Luxemburg and Karl Liebknecht by members of the Freikorps.
 That same year, the German Army under orders of the SPD-led republic government used military force against the Bavarian Soviet Republic.
 In 1920, there was a fierce suppression of the Ruhr uprising.
 At the 12th party congress of the KPD in June 1929 in Berlin-Wedding, Thälmann adopted a policy of confrontation with the SPD.
 This followed the events of "Bloody May", in which 32 people were killed by the police in an attempt to suppress demonstrations, which had been banned by the Interior Minister and SPD member Carl Severing.

-Thälmann's KPD thus fought the SPD as their main political enemy, acting according to the Comintern policy, which declared social democrats to be "social fascists".
+Thälmann's KPD thus fought the SPD as one of their main political enemy, seeing it as a Bourgeoisie party, acting according to the Comintern policy, which declared social democrats to be "social fascists".
 This made it difficult for the two leftist parties to work together against the emergence of Adolf Hitler.
 The KPD under Thälmann declared that "fighting fascism means fighting the SPD just as much as it means fighting Hitler and the parties of Brüning."
 Thälmann declared in December 1931 that "some Nazi trees must not be allowed to overshadow a forest" of social democrats.
+This attitude was challenged by the Conciliator faction in 1928 and the "Neumann Group" in 1932, but Thälmann purged both from the party with Soviet support.